 Test weight is the measure of grain density determined by weighing a known volume of grain.
-In Canada's grain grading specifications, it is expressed in grams per 0.5 litre or kilograms per hectolitre.
-Test weight is a grading factor for many grains under the Canada Grain Act.
-Despite the name, test weight is not a measure of density (a measure of mass given in volume).
+It is a grading factor for many grains under the Canada Grain Act.
+Test weight is a measure of density (a measure of mass given in volume).
 It is not a measure of weight or quantity.

 Example: Difference between the units of measurement

-If the contract for Select CW two-row barley specifies a test weight of 45.5 lb/bu, this means that it is 45.5 pounds per Winchester bushel (45.0 lb/W bu).
-The equivalent test weight in the test weight conversion chart for barley is 48.8 pounds per Avery bushell (lb/A bu).
+If the contract for Select CW Two-row barley specifies a test weight of 45.5 lb/bu, it is 45.5 pounds per Winchester bushel (45.0 lb/W bu).
+The equivalent test weight in the test weight conversion chart for barley is 48.8 pounds per Avery bushel (lb/A bu).
 Therefore, any shipment of barley with a Canadian test weight of less than 48.8 lb/A bu will not meet the United States contract specifications.

-Conversely, the Canadian test weight of 45.5 A lb/ bu is equivalent to 42.4 lb/W bu. so will not meet a specification for 45.5 lb/ W bu.
+Conversely, the Canadian test weight of 45.5 A lb/ bu is equivalent to 42.4 lb/W bu, so it will not meet a specification for 45.5 lb/ W bu.

 Imperial, Avery and Winchester bushels

-The Avery bushel is the Imperial bushel, but the weight conversion accounts for grain compaction.
-It is in use in Canada.
+- The Avery bushel is the Imperial bushel, but the weight conversion accounts for grain compaction

 The following table shows how these measurements differ in reference to test weights of specific grains and grades.